openstax/corgi/README.md

 NOTE: The dev frontend server can take a while to start up.
 You might get 502 responses at first: this is normal.
 Wait a few seconds and try again.

-If you make changes to the backend, you will need to run

-    docker-compose -f docker-compose.stack.dev.yml restart

-for your changes to take.

 ### View the Docs